Magna Carta

 - Details on Wikipedia

-The English "Inclosure Acts" spanning 1604 and 1914, were a series of Acts of Parliament that empowered enclosure of open fields and common land in England and Wales, creating legal property rights to land that was previously held in common.
+British Acts of Parliament empowered enclosure of open fields and common land in England and Wales, creating legal property rights to land that was previously held in common.

 - Removal of common rights that people held over farm lands and parish commons.